chistogo/RPI-MQTT-AP/README.md

 sudo raspi-config
 sudo reboot
 ```
 ###Remeber to change the password on the Raspberry Pi.
-This is import!
+This is important!
 Makes it so that people don't hack into it
 ###The following command changes the password
 ```bash
 passwd pi